IcyPalm/Hanze-TwoPlayerGameServer/doc/protocol.md

         MATCH           Assigning a match with {GAMETYPE, PLAYERTOMOVE, OPPONENT}
         YOURTURN        Notification of turns during the match MOVE            Moving during the match
-        CHALLENGE       Message about a challange
+        CHALLENGE       Message about a challenge
             WIN             Receiver won the game
             LOSS            Receiver lost the game
             DRAW            Match ended in a draw